Updated: May 2, 2021

 Looking back 30 years and grappling with how I have handled a sudden loss to tragedy.
-His name was Robert Arredondo but everyone called him "Pete"
+His name was Robert Eugene Arredondo, but everyone called him "Pete"

-From the beginning of my relationship with Pete, I was different because I had slipped into that person I knew I was supposed to be, desperately wanted to be.
-A good girl per say, it was 1991, I was 21 and ready to get into a serious relationship.
+It was 1991, I was 21 and had never been in a serious relationship.
 I wanted a boyfriend.
-After high school ended I began to lose weight and by the time I met Pete I was down about 100 lbs.
-I had completely stopped doing drugs period and was no longer smoking cigarettes.
+After high school, I began to lose weight, and by the time I met Pete I was down about 100 lbs, looking great, and was clueless about most everything.
+Choosing to completely stop doing drugs, and I was no longer smoking cigarettes.
 We drank only in social situations, which was going to country and western dance halls.
 He was a cowboy, a real cowboy to me because he owned horses and cows and he was active in team roping.
-Lots of dirt, cow poop, outdoors, two stepping, boots, belt and buckles.
-That is a cowboy in Texas.
+Lots of dirt, cow poop, outdoors, two-stepping, boots, belt, and buckles trucks and trailers.
+That qualifies as a cowboy in Texas.

-Him leaving this Earth changed the lives of many people for the worse.
-Family torn apart and feelings never repaired.
+His leaving this Earth changed the lives of many people for the worse.
+Family is torn apart and feelings never repaired.
 Losing a loved one is the hardest thing in the world to feel.

 Seems like such a long day in my life.
-Going through it in my head I know it was all in the same day.
+Going through it in my head I know it was all on the same day.
 After leaving the cemetery I for whatever reason thought that I could go to the movies.
-I bought ticket to see Schindler's list.
+I bought a ticket to see Schindler's list not having a clue what it was about and was thrown off by the black and white film and its violent content in my state of being.
 Sitting through this became impossible.
-How could I sit through an entire movie without having to do more coke.
+How could I sit through an entire movie without having to do more cocaine?
 I made it about 45 minutes in and walked out.
-It took me many years to see this movie and I feel it was as depressing a movie could have been in that moment of my life.
+It took me many years to see this movie and realize what it was about.
+I was completely checked out that day.
 Drove to my trusted friends from the past.
 The older group that I had long ago been separated from.
-They had become afraid of me because I was a trouble maker and they liked the way there life was.
-I had nowhere else to go.
+They had become afraid of me because I was a trouble maker and they liked the way their life was and quickly moved me along my way.
 When I arrived there I could sense immediately I was not welcome.
 Although none of them came right out and said it I knew.
 Called a friend and asked what was wrong with them.
-They thought I had broken in to there home and stolen money and drugs.
-I hadn't but they didn't seem to care.
-So I left.
+They thought I had broken into their home and stolen money.
+I hadn't, but they didn't seem to care and I wasn't a very reliable person at that moment and I did know that so I left.
 Where do I go?
 It was getting late and I was losing steam.
 I needed to get to sleep and soon.
 I considered sleeping in my car but was too paranoid.
 So, I drove home.
 The only place I knew to go.
 It had been a long time and a hard road since I had last seen my parents and full well expected not to be welcome.
 They had already changed all the locks in the house to keep me from stealing.
 So when I pulled into the driveway and looked at my bedroom door, which had an outside entrance, it was cracked open.
 She had left it open for me like all the times before.
 I couldn't believe they still wanted me.
 I was not worthy, but I went in anyway.
 My mother was awake and must have heard me or seen the lights because she came to my room and I basically fell into her arms crying.
 She kept asking what was wrong and I could not speak to her.
 I could not tell her.
 What would I say?
+I didn't even know.
 She pushed no further and saw me to bed.
 One of the lousiest days of my life.
 A breakthrough in a way.
 My life was not ok, I was not ok.
 This life I had forced on myself was full of regret and pain and loneliness.
 There was no amount of drugs that could cover this mess I made of myself.
 Shredded.
-My soul and spirit was shredded.
+My soul and spirit were shredded.
 How was I to pick up the pieces and reassemble my life?
 Did I have the tools to do this?
-Not at that moment I didn't.
+Not at that moment, I didn't.
 Things never got worse than that day, but I surely wasn't capable of making them better.
 Something had to happen to change my life.
 It does, but not this day.